Home Lifestyle and Culinary Tips Thanksgiving Turkey Survival Guide

 If you are a west wing fan, remember, even president bartlet needed to call the butterball THANKSGIVING hotline.
 (Which is real by the way.)

-Why Are We Doing a Thanksgiving Turkey Survival Guide?
+Why Am I Doing a Thanksgiving Turkey Survival Guide?

 After all, sometimes accidents happen.
-What happens if your turkey didn’t completely thaw?
-On the other hand, you may have some questions.
+What happens if your turkey doesn’t completely thaw?
+Then, you may have some questions.
 Should you cook your stuffing separately or in the bird?

-No matter what, we hope this guide helps you!
+No matter what, I hope this guide helps you!

 Thanksgiving Turkey Survival Guide